metrorailings/OwlBlog/content/posts/week-12-supercontest-picks.md

 The Titans are seen on the same level as the Jaguars according to the sportsbooks and I am not sure why.
 Yes, the Jaguars were able to pull out a great win when these two teams battled earlier in the season, but that victory was partly fueled by Jaguars players playing past their pay grade thanks to an emotional high due to the sudden emergence of sixth-round rookie Gardner Minshew.
 It's also worth noting that the Jaguars were held in check for much of the game.
 It was a few big passes to receivers running outside the numbers that was the key difference.

 Besides, the Jaguars run defense has been exposed over the past couple weeks.
 The Titans want nothing more than to run the ball at will, so this weakness plays well into Tennessee's strength here.

+**_Postmortem:_** Went just as expected.
+The Titans dominated the Jaguars with both power runs and intermediate passes off play-action.